Corporate Privacy Notice

 To deliver our services effectively, we may need to collect and process personal data about you.
 Personal data refers to any information with which a living individual can be identified.
 Individual identification can be by the information alone or in conjunction with other information in the possession of NIFRS.

 We process personal information so that we can undertake prevention, protection and emergency services in the communities that we serve.
 Personal data can be collected for firefighting and emergency services purposes including managing responses to fire and other emergency incidents; and maintaining our own records and accounts including the management of fire service assets.
-We also process personal information using a CCTV system to monitor and collect visual images for the purposes of security, training and the prevention and detection of crime.
-Other reasons why we collect personal data include-
+Other reasons why we collect personal data include:

 - Carrying out Home Fire Safety visits;